amaankhan02/maplejuice/README.md

 ## Build Instruction
 * Program is written in Go, so make sure you have go installed
-* Once installed, from the root directory of this project, run `go build cmd/main.go` which will create an executable `./main` on Linux/Unix systems, or `main.exe` on Windows
+* Once installed, from the root directory of this project, run `make` which will create an executable `app` in the root directory of the project.
+This is the main executable that will be ran on each VM. `make` will also create binary executables for all the maple, juice, and hadoop map/reduce executables in the `bin` folder.

 ## Command Line Arguments for `./main`
-**NOTE**: these command line args are the same from MP2 as this MP was built on top of it There were no new command line args for this MP3 so they stay the same.
 * `-f` **[REQUIRED]**
     * Pass the name of the log file after `-f`.
 If the file does not exist, it will create it.
 If if it already exists, it will truncate the file and overwrite it